maternity

 10-must-have-images-maternity-session-6

-For homes that have fun walls or furniture I always look for ways to also add those to the photos.
-This chair was crying out to be photographed!
-Mom had an idea to use this chair in her bedroom and it contrasted so nicely with her dress!
+Homes with interesting colors, textures, or furniture create wonderful opportunities for variety in your gallery, and I always look for this when I’m at a photo session.
+This chair was a perfect furniture piece to use for this maternity session.
+Mama had an idea to use this chair in her bedroom and it contrasted so nicely with her dress!

 10-must-have-images-maternity-session-7